mini2Dx/mini2Dx/README.md

 mini2Dx
 =======

-A Slick-like API for libGDX
+A high-level game development API for LibGDX